Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch EC2 instances in the VPC.
 On the EC2 instances, deploy a custom `DNS` forwarder that forwards all `DNS` requests to the on-premises `DNS` server.
 Create an Amazon Route 53 private hosted zone that uses the EC2 instances for name servers.
 - [x] Create an Amazon Route 53 Resolver outbound endpoint.
 Configure the outbound endpoint to forward `DNS` queries against the on-premises domain to the on-premises `DNS` server.
 - [ ] Set up two AWS Direct Connect connections between the AWS environment and the on-premises network.
 Set up a link aggregation group (LAG) that includes the two connections.
 Change the VPC resolver address to point to the on-premises `DNS` server.
 - [ ] Create an Amazon Route 53 public hosted zone for the on-premises domain.
-Configure the network ACLs to forward `DNS` requests against the on-premises domain to the Route 53 public hosted zone.
+Configure the network `ACL`s to forward `DNS` requests against the on-premises domain to the Route 53 public hosted zone.

 ### A SysOps administrator creates a new VPC that includes a public subnet and a private subnet.
 The SysOps administrator successfully launches 11 Amazon EC2 instances in the private subnet.
 The SysOps administrator attempts to launch one more EC2 instance in the same subnet.
 However, the SysOps administrator receives an error message that states that not enough free IP addresses are available.
 What must the SysOps administrator do to deploy more EC2 instances?